spacemeshos/post-rs/k2pow-service/README.md

 More advanced setup would interact through a load balancer.
 The load balancer should try sequencially to send the job between the different workers, ideally sweeping through them until a vacant one is found.
 Once it sweeps through all of them, it should propagate the error back to the post service.
 The post service knows to backoff and wait before trying again to send the job.
 The backoff period is also configurable.
 The load balancer needs to remember which node was queried so that the same request can later scrape the result (instead of sending the job to a new node).
+One of the ways to "remember" it is using sharding based on the `miner` part of the URI.
 The post service will keep requesting using the same endpoint always, this means that even in the case of a worker restart, the job can eventually get through.
 The one caveat here is that if a worker is restarted, the load balancer behavior may be affected (it keeps forwarding the same GET request to the same worker, which is _not necessarily_ executing that job.

 The individual k2pow workers have no persistence enabled.
 Individual k2pow results are remembered and kept within the duration of a session, but not across sessions.
 This means that if they crashed/restarted no previous results would be remembered.

+There is example configuration for HAProxy loab balancer in the [haproxy.cfg](./examples/haproxy/haproxy.cfg) with the [README.md](./examples/haproxy/README.md)